Data quality statement: News media in Australia series

 The register is based on information supplied by applicants seeking registration under the NMBC.

-Each application is subject to a thorough review and analysis of the information they provide.
-Applicants are assessed to ensure they meet the registration criteria as required under the Code.
-The ACMA has processes in place to ensure these procedures are adhered to, and where errors are identified or further information is required, this is obtained from the applicant.
+Each application is assessed to ensure that the information they provide meets the registration criteria as required under the Code.
+The ACMA has processes in place to ensure these procedures are adhered to, and where errors are identified or further information is required, this is sought from the applicant.
 The information in the register is verified at the time of publication and reviewed on a regular basis to maintain accuracy and currency.

 Completeness